-Where did the religion of Islam come from?
+Where did Islam come from?

 Medieval Islam was closely related to Judaism and Christianity.
 Like Jews and Christians, Muslims – people who followed Islam – believed that there was only one God.
 They called this God ‘Allah’.
 Muslims believed that Moses and Jesus had both existed.
 They believed that Moses and Jesus were important holy men.
 And they believed that Mohammed was another holy man in the same line.